 As we age and our mobility becomes more restricted, it can prevent us from venturing far from home and actively communicating with those around us.
 However, there are many health and wellness aspects of interacting with our local community, especially for the elderly.
 The positive outcomes associated with increased social activities and companionship in seniors is backed by decades of research.
-We unpack five benefits of companionship and socialising for senior citizens:
+We unpack four benefits of companionship and socialising for senior citizens:

-1. Lowers Cognitive Decline
+1. Lowers cognitive decline

 Companionship is vital for maintaining a healthy lifestyle, and helping to preserve brain functionality.
 Research shows loneliness impacts our state of mental and physical health to the extent that it has become a global health epidemic, increasing the risk of early death more than smoking or obesity.
 On the other hand, people who have strong social relationships have a 50 per cent increased likelihood of living longer than those who are feeling lonely.

 2. Socialising Can Potentially Reduce the Progression of Dementia

 Dementia is one of the most common conditions experienced by Australians, with over 459,000 Australians currently living with dementia.
 However, there is mounting evidence that engaging in regular, friendly conversations can improve memory and other brain functions.
 Psychologist Oscar Ybarra stated “This study shows that simply talking to other people, the way you do when you’re making friends, can provide mental benefits.”